OnyxTao/madcolor/readme.md

 #### -q, --quiet
 By default, debug / verbose output goes to both stderr and the logfile;
 this flag suppresses output to stderr.
 Output to logfile is **not** suppressed.
+This prevents diagnostic / verbose messages from display during normal use.

 #### --stdout
 Always send output to stdout, even when writing to a file.

 #### -t, --text
 Supply a string to decorate.
-Otherwise, the default string is decorated and returned.
+Otherwise, the default string ("Hassenpfeffer!") is decorated and returned.